FloppyBirdPirate/Cannabis-Vaping-Review/README.md

 # Cannabis-Vaping-Review
-This repo contains all the R codes for the systematic review project.
+This repo contains all the files and R codes for the systematic review project.